Couple Shares 5 Tips On How To Pay Off Your Mortgage In 5 Years

 Make Additional Monthly Payments

-The Hills cut corners and stopped wasting money on going out to dinner, cable, dialing back the grocery bills, and saying no to family friends if it involved spending more money.
+The Hills cut corners and stopped wasting money on going out to dinner, cable, dialing back the grocery bills, and saying no to family and friends if it involved spending more money.

 “Although these sacrifices felt difficult, we had a healthy income between $160,000-$180,000 during the mortgage payoff process.
-So it wasn’t that much sacrifice really, it was more just us getting used to the ‘new normal.'”
+So it wasn’t that much sacrifice, really, it was more just us getting used to the ‘new normal.'”

 Hosting A Monthly Budget Party